 String of hearts are native to Africa growing wild in Zimbabwe and South Africa.

 In their native habitat, they grow in rocky or sandy soils and live in areas with infrequent rainfall and low humidity, therefore they are drought tolerant and specially adapted to growing with little water around the roots.

 If the string of hearts plant is in consistently damp soil then this causes stress which causes the leaves to turn yellow and the plant can suffer from root rot which may turn stems and leaves black.

 Too much moisture around the roots is most often because you are watering far too frequently, the potting soil holds on to moisture and stays damp for too long without enough drainage or the pot it is planted in does not have drainage holes in the base or the drainage hole is clogged by roots.

-String of Hearts thrives when the soil is soaked and the allowed to dry out between bouts of watering, rather then consistent moisture.
+String of Hearts thrives when the soil is soaked and allowed to dry out between bouts of watering, rather than consistent moisture.

-The tray then collects water, preventing excess water in the pot draining effectively and the potting soil stay damp causing your string of hearts water stress.
+The tray then collects water, preventing excess water in the pot from draining effectively and the potting soil from staying damp causing your string of hearts water stress.

 In order to revive your dying string of hearts it is important to replicate the dry conditions of the plants native habitat with infrequent watering, special fast draining soil and to plant it in a pot with drainage holes that allows water to escape.

 It is important not to use fertilizer at this time as feeding a plant that is potentially dying is often detrimental to the health of the plant.

 It should be noted that string of hearts is too susceptible to dying in Winter due to overwatering because in Winter it is in a state of dormancy and not actively growing, therefore it requires less water.